Diluka Galappaththige

 NSERC Postdoctoral Fellow (2024–2026)

-Awarded a highly competitive national fellowship to conduct research on integrating communication and sensing for 6G wireless networks.Extensive Research Contributions
+Awarded a highly competitive national fellowship to conduct research on integrating communication and sensing for 6G wireless networks.Research Contributions

 - Associate Editor, IEEE Canadian Journal of Electrical and Computer Engineering

-- Guest Editor for Symmetry and Entropy journals
+- Guest Editor for Symmetry and Entropy

 - Active reviewer for numerous IEEE journals and conferences

-- Awards & Recognition
+- Awards and Recognition

 - IEEE Exemplary Reviewer Award (2020, 2021)

-- NSF and institutional travel awards for research dissemination
+- Travel awards for research dissemination

 Mentored graduate students and supported undergraduate and graduate teaching in communication systems, signal processing, and applied mathematics.